k-capehart/blog/content/projects/web-browser-homepage.md

 - Language: JavaScript, HTML, CSS
 - Displays the current time and social links
-- Set as the page to be automatically opened when a web browser is launched
+- Meant to be the homepage for a browser so it is opened on launch